Moses Emmanuel

-Moses Emmanuel (born 9 August 1989) is an English semi-professional footballer who last played as a striker for Hayes & Yeading United.
+Moses Emmanuel (born 9 August 1989) is an English semi-professional footballer who plays as a striker for AFC Whyteleafe.
 He was previously known as Moses Ademola.

 Early career

 Emmanuel joined Cray Wanderers at a young age and eventually left in 2004.
 After scoring 19 goals for Croydon Athletic in the Isthmian League Division One South in the 2007–08 season, Emmanuel was spotted by scouts from teams in the Football League.

 Club career

 Brentford

 Emmanuel consequently, went on trial with Charlton Athletic and Brentford.
 He signed his first professional deal with the latter in May 2008.
 His transfer fee was reportedly £2,500, paid by the Brentford fanzine "Thorne in the Side".

 Welling United

 The striker was loaned to Conference South side Welling United in November 2008, but was recalled by Brentford without making an appearance.
 He returned to Park View Road in December 2008, and made four appearances in the league, scoring once.
 The loan spell was extended for a further month in early January 2009, but just three days later, the decision was reversed, and Ademola returned to Griffin Park.